capshaw/jellyfish/README.md

 Stream of consciousness writing repository.
 The point of jellyfish is to make the writing and maintaining of markdown notes and essays painless.
 Less clutter and thought concerning the medium, more thought about the writing.

 Since jellyfish is meant to be used as a utility for maintaining notes and not the public frontend of the notes themselves, a robust API for accessing public entries is planned.
-The `sample-client/` directory contains the most minimal of examples of a client that utilized the feed API.
+The `sample-client/` directory contains a minimal example of a client that utilizes the feed API.
-.

 ![Home screen](static/img/screenshots/home.png)